-- The consent of the child experiencing bullying type behaviour. - To be planned and timetabled, session length dependent on age and ability Parental/carer consent and agreement from participating pupils - · Carefully selected group membership - To be facilitated in a positive manner, ideally by two adults, one participating one observing - Structured and focused activities to stimulate discussion and debate amongst members and develop group identity. - Decisions and outcomes to be agreed and recorded. - To facilitate the development of empathy amongst pupils - A solution focused approach - · To provide opportunities for pupils to take responsibility. - Regular meetings of the group - Regular meetings with the child displaying bullying type behaviours/ the child experiencing bullying type behaviours, to assess on going effectiveness of agreed actions.
+- The consent of the child being bullied - To be planned and timetabled, session length dependent on age and ability Parental/carer consent and agreement from participating pupils - · Carefully selected group membership - To be facilitated in a positive manner, ideally by two adults, one participating one observing - Structured and focused activities to stimulate discussion and debate amongst members and develop group identity - · Decisions and outcomes to be agreed and recorded - To facilitate the development of empathy amongst pupils - A solution focused approach - To provide opportunities for pupils to take responsibility - · Regular meetings of the group - Regular meetings with the child displaying bullying behaviours/ the child experiencing bullying behaviours, to assess on going effectiveness of agreed actions.

-Level 3 - Interventions Complex Bullying Type Behaviour
+Level 3 - Interventions Complex Bullying Behaviour

 It is clear that more complex bullying situations, which may be resistant to change, require the school to collaborate and network with parents/carers and other agencies, in addition to working with individual pupils.
-Consequently, at this level, regarding a pupil's bullying type behaviour require a formal referral to the Pastoral Co-Ordinator who will assume over-arching responsibility for the implementation, monitoring and evaluation of school-based interventions.
-In addition, he/ she will have a lead role when liaising with external agencies.
-The Pastoral Coordinator will refer to the school's Positive Behaviour and Anti Bullying Policies to ensure that the response is consistent with the provisions in these policies.
+Consequently, at this level, regarding a pupil's bullying behaviour require a formal referral to the Pastoral Co-Ordinator who will assume over-arching responsibility for the implementation, monitoring and evaluation of school-based interventions.
+In addition, she will have a lead role when liaising with external agencies.
+The

+Pastoral Coordinator will refer to the school's Positive Behaviour and Anti Bullying Policies to ensure that the response is consistent with the provisions in these policies.
 These pupils will be at Stage 3 of the SEN Code of Practice requiring that the SENCO and Pastoral Coordinator determine appropriate interventions.
 The inappropriate pupil behaviour should be identified within an Individual Education Plan (IEP) with the intervention detailed in the Behaviour Support Plan.
 It is imperative that other school staff implementing discrete interventions have been assigned responsibility accordingly.
-At this level, all available information should be used to inform a Risk Assessment.
+At this level all available information should be used to inform a Risk Assessment.
 This assessment should involve an analysis of the presenting Risk Factors and Protective Factors.
 This risk analysis will determine the level of risk and needs and appropriate intervention from the framework.
 We consider these in terms of the following:

 - School Environment

-- Family Environment
+- · Family Environment

-- Peer Environment
+- · Peer Environment

-This planning may also occur through a Multi-Disciplinary Support Team meeting (MDST).
+This planning may also occur through a Multi-Agency Support Team meeting (MAST).
 For vulnerable pupils at higher risk the Pastoral Coordinator should further liaise with the DTCP/ Principal and consider the need for a UNOCINI assessment for Family Support by the Health and Social Care Trust is required.

-Level 4 - Interventions High Risk Bullying Type Behaviour
+Level 4 - Interventions High Risk Bullying Behaviour

-Bullying type behaviours assessed as level 4 are severe and involve a significant threat to the safety and welfare of any or all of the pupils involved.
+Bullying behaviours assessed as level 4 are severe and involve a significant threat to the safety and welfare of any or all of the pupils involved.
 Such severe bullying concerns may be new or may have proved resistant to earlier school interventions and have now been assessed as high risk.
 The school's Child Safeguarding Procedures will need to be invoked.
-MDST meeting to be organised to develop an inter- disciplinary risk management plan.
+MAST meeting to be organised to develop an inter-agency risk management plan.
 This may incorporate intensive support services to the pupils involved and their families.
 DE's guidance 'Pastoral Care in School: Child Protection (Circular1999/10) states:

-Where a pupil's bullying type behaviour is persistent and defies attempts by the school to address it satisfactory by behaviour management strategies or disciplinary methods within a reasonable time, the child protection procedures should be instigated.
-'The child/ young person's welfare must be the paramount consideration'.
-(Safeguarding Board for N.I.
-Procedures (manual refreshed August 2017) The framework in accordance with CH5 of these procedures should be instigated in the following circumstances:
+'Where a pupil's bullying behaviour is persistent and defies attempts by the school to address it satisfactory by behaviour management strategies or disciplinary methods within a reasonable time, the child protection procedures should be instigated.
+The victim's needs should always be paramount. (para87) Regional Child Protection Policy and Procedures 9.50 (2005) The framework in accordance with CH5 of these procedures should be instigated in the following circumstances: